Greelow-LLC/boiler-express-type/README.md

 ## MySQL

-This will give you an auto-starting PostgreSQL server (it should auto-start every time you open a new Terminal), plus a few utility scripts that you can run in a Terminal or in a .gitpod.yml command:
+This will give you an auto-starting MySql server (it should auto-start every time you open a new Terminal), plus a few utility scripts that you can run in a Terminal:

 ```
-pg_start: start the PostgreSQL service
-pg_stop: stop the PostgreSQL service
-pg_ctl status: check if the PostgreSQL service is running
-Once the PostgreSQL server is running, you can use the psql CLI as usual:

-$ psql -h localhost -d postgres
-psql (10.8 (Ubuntu 10.8-0ubuntu0.18.10.1))
-Type "help" for help.

-postgres=#
+1) Connect to MySQL database
+mysql --host=localhost --user=myname --password=password mydb
+2) Switch connection to a new database
+use database_name;
+3) List available databases
+show databases;
+4) List available tables
+show tables;
+5) Describe a table
+describe table_name;

+mysql=#
 ```